 Shop Kate Spade Handbags Over $100 Off at the Amazon Mother's Day Sale

-These Kate Spade Handbags are Over $100 Off at the Amazon Mother's Day Sale

 Mother's Day is less than a week away!
 In case you're doing last-minute Mother's Day gift shopping, Amazon’s Mother's Day Sale has Kate Spade bags on sale for $100 off -- right now the Jackson Top Zip Pebble Leather Shoulder Crossbody bag is $114 off and currently priced at $135 (regularly $249) and there are many more deals to check out!